 Downsides to a Macro Diet

 However, there are downsides to a macro diet, as you can easily achieve your daily goal while not consuming even one tiny piece of vegetable.
-This lack of proper balance in your food can lead to missing out on essential vitamins and minerals that your body needs for proper function.
+A lack of proper balance in your food can lead to missing out on essential vitamins and minerals that your body needs for proper function.

 - 10-35% protein